About our partners, donors, and collaborators

 The Kwame Nkrumah University of Science and Technology (KNUST) is a university located in Kumasi, Ghana.
 The Kwame Nkrumah University of Science and Technology is the only public university established in the country as well as the largest university in the Kumasi Metropolis.
 In November 2019, KNUST was ranked as the best university in Ghana and West Africa by U.S. News & World Report.
 It was also ranked 14th in Africa and 706th in the world, with a global score of 42.4.
 In November 2020, it was ranked the best for the second time by U.S. News & World Report.
 This time it climbed two positions to be the 12th best in Africa.

-The Ghana College of Pharmacists was established by section 84 to 113 of Act 833, 2011.
-The Mandate of the College is to: Promote specialist training in pharmacy, and related disciplines, Promote continuous professional development in pharmacy and related disciplines Promote research in pharmaceutical practice and related disciplines, and Contribute to the formulation of policies on sound health, medicines and public health general.
+The Ghana College of Pharmacists was established by sections 84 to 113 of Act 833, 2011.
+The Mandate of the College is to: Promote specialist training in pharmacy, and related disciplines; Promote continuous professional development in pharmacy and related disciplines; Promote research in pharmaceutical practice and related disciplines; and Contribute to the formulation of policies on sound health, medicines and public health general.

-Plasma University is a private, non-profit, leading higher education institution that is committed to providing an excellent university education that enables learners from all backgrounds to become enterprising citizens and responsible leaders, while also promoting economic and social prosperity for the communities we serve.
+Plasma University is a private, non-profit, leading higher education institution that is committed to providing an excellent university education that enables learners from all backgrounds to become enterprising citizens and responsible leaders, while also promoting economic and social prosperity for the communities it serves.
 PU comprises five large academic units named colleges and one postgraduate school.

 This is a partnership designed to accelerate the end of AIDS, tuberculosis, and malaria as epidemics.
 As an international organization, the Global Fund mobilizes and invests more than $4 billion per year to support programs run by local experts in more than 100 countries.

 USAID is an independent agency of the United States federal government that is primarily responsible for administering civilian foreign aid and development assistance.